CHYDARU

-CHYDARU, unabbreviated name Chapel Hill Youth Development and Research Unit, is an experimental youth prison operated by the Institute of Government at the University of North Carolina at Chapel Hill and the North Carolina prison system.
+CHYDARU, unabbreviated name Chapel Hill Youth Development and Research Unit, was an experimental youth prison operated by the Institute of Government at the University of North Carolina at Chapel Hill and the North Carolina prison system.
 Built in 1945, it opened as a prison for youth under the age of 18 on May 1, 1964.
 The project was as an advancement in prison structure.
 It closed later in 1965 due to budget shortages.
 Sometime during the 1970s (presumably 1973) it housed the Bureau of School Services, which was operated by UNC.
 Later in 1975, it was repurposed to store radioactive waste.
 As of 1996, it became exclusively a radioactive storage-for-decay facility, where short-lived radioactive wastes are stored until they are no longer radioactive, at which point they are removed.
 It is inspected annually by the state government.

 Buildings in CHYDARU

 CHYDARU has 7 buildings located within its fence that are officially mapped and documented.
 There are 10 shelters included ones that have not been documented officially.
 Supposedly another building was destructed in 1985, but there is little evidence that it actually existed other than a crude map from 1977.